alxHawley/python-behave/README.md

 # PythonBDD Test Repository

 Welcome to my Python BDD project.
 This test automation project is developed with Behave, a Python-based Behavior-Driven Development (BDD) testing framework.
-Currently there are 3 features that include scenarios for API testing and UI testing with Selenium
+Currently there are 3 features that include 10 scenarios across API tests and UI tests with Selenium.

 API used for backend automation: https://restful-booker.herokuapp.com/apidoc/index.html